bukalapak/KTPextractor/README.md

 # KTPextractor

 This is a service to extract data from KTP image.
 This is a part of open source project by Data Scientists of Bukalapak.
+Other open source projects: https://github.com/bukalapak?q=data

 ### Config File
 Please fill in the configuration in file `kyc_config.py`